avwsolutions/opensearch-training-material/labs/07-Visualize/README.md

 We can start creating a visualization with the following characteristics.

 **Metrics**
-- One aggregation of type average on field 'age'.
+- Aggregation of type average on field 'age'.

 **Buckets**
 - One `split rows` using the `terms` aggregation on field 'family_name' using default ordering.

-Additional options
+**Additional options**
 - Ensure that you calculate the total average and percentages are shown.

 As guidance see the following example.